jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/04-ferrari-f80-luxury-auto-maker-leader-stock-could-rally-e902757b.md

 ---
-layout: content
+layout: post
 title: >-
   Ferrari’s $4 Million Car Will Supercharge the Stock.
 The Auto Maker Is Leading the Luxury Pack.
 date: 2024-11-27 01:00 -0500
 author:
 tags: ['Autos', 'Feature']
+description: >-
-description: The car maker unites autos and luxury in a way that makes rivals feel downmarket, while its exposure to China’s faltering economy is more limited.
+  The car maker unites autos and luxury in a way that makes rivals feel downmarket, while its exposure to China’s faltering economy is more limited.
 ---